 Table 9.
 Effect of the intraspecific variability in ossification sequences of Apateon on the support (AICc weight; best values in boldface) for the various hypotheses about amphibian origins.
-The dataset (number 4; Table 1) includes only four appendicular bones (radius, ulna, ilium, and femur) and 63 to 65 taxa but it allows testing the impact of infraspecific variability in ossification sequences in Apateon, which are documented in two localities (Erdesbach and Obermoschel).
+The dataset (number 4; Table 1) includes only four appendicular bones (radius, ulna, ilium, and femur) and 63 to 65 taxa but it allows testing the impact of intraspecific variability in ossification sequences in Apateon, which are documented in two localities (Erdesbach and Obermoschel).
 Because of the number of tests presented (15: five topologies x three sets of sequences), only the AICc weights are given.
 In all tests, the following Paleozoic taxa are present: Sclerocephalus haeuseri, Archegosaurus decheni, “Melanerpeton” humbergense, Micromelerpeton credneri, Apateon (two species, A. caducus and A. pedestris) among temnospondyls, Hyloplesion longicaudatum and Microbrachis pelikani among lepospondyls, and the tristichopterid Eusthenopteron foordi.
 For abbreviations of the hypotheses, see Table 5.